Former Korsør Fire Academy

 Testing facilities

 The site is equipped with water taps as well as grounded 220V, 16A and 400V, 16A electrical outlets.
 A water and power meter is installed at these outlets nearby the permanent P&T plant.
-Project owners are expected to cover expenses related to significant water and power consumption.
+Project owners are expected to cover expenses related to water and power consumption.

 A pump fitted with an outlet for access to collected drain water and tubing for easy discharge of process water is installed nearby the permanent P&T plant.
 Process water is returned to the buffer tanks to ensure sufficient treatment via the permanent P&T plant.
-Thus, this specific location is suitable for testing of P&T technologies.
-Suggested areas for various testing purposes are marked on below map:
+Thus, this specific location is suitable for testing of e.g. P&T technologies.
+Please consult this guideline, which provides instructions to development project owners on access to PFAS contaminated water and the possibility of discharging process water to the on-site permanent treatment plant.

 Suggested areas for various testing purposes